CBICA/apptainer-examples/freesurfer-apptainer/README.md

 There is no ARM64 aarch64 version.

+## CAUTION

+The FreeSurfer package file is large (~ 9 GB), so repeated downloads will cause the FreeSurfer providers to block any connections from CUBIC.

 ## Instructions for building the Freesurfer Apptainer

 - there are 2 job scripts to be submitted to Slurm